chaumpham/chaumpham.github.io/_posts/2025-05-03-ultra-analysis.md

 Interesting patterns emerged:

 - **Men aged 30–39 had the most consistent performance**.
 Their finish times were tightly clustered with minimal spread.
-- The 30s, 40s, and 50s male groups all showed bimodal distributions, with most finishing around the mean and a few individuals finishing much slower.
+- **The 30s, 40s, and 50s male groups all showed bimodal distributions**, with most finishing around the mean and a few individuals finishing much slower.
 - Younger men (18–29) had more variance than their older peers.
 This was unexpected, given their physiological advantage.
 - Women aged 18–29 had one of the narrowest distributions, while performance variability increased with age.
-This may reflect a mix of factors: physiological differences, training approaches, or the smaller sample size of older female participants.
+This may be due to a very small sample size (3 participants).

 Beyond age 50, both male and female finish times stretched out.
 Some runners were still zipping along, but many took longer to finish.
-One male participant crossed the line at 9 hours.
-Gotta give him full respect!
+The sole male finisher in the 80+ age group completed the race in 9 hours and 5 minutes.
+You have my deepest respect.

 ## 💭 Final Thoughts and Discussion